 Because Innsbruck and other places in Tirol is cooler than most regions, and you’ll often get evening showers.

-You definitely don’t need thermals or heavy woollen layers for Innsbruck summer, but a warm lightweight jacket and a scarf are perfect for staying comfortable.
+You definitely don’t need thermals or heavy woollen layers for Innsbruck summer, but a warm lightweight jacket and a scarf are perfect for feeling slightly warm.

 People in t-shirts, jeans, summer dresses and jackets walking in Innsbruck’s old town square with colourful buildings.